IshadP/Vault/content/1_Product Design/How AI Is Changing Search Behaviors.md

 1. AI offers shortcut to time consuming and tedious task.
 	1. One good example is **Google's AI mode** -> research found that when people are less likely to visit the site.
-2. People use AI in initial stages or to find quick info, but the
+2. People use AI in initial stages or to find quick info, but the usefulness ends there.
+	1. Then they proceed the old fashioned way, so searching various websites!
+3.